happycube/ld-decode/README.md

 The budget approach is using a video capture card based on a Conexant CX23880/1/2/3 PCI chipset.
 With a modified Linux driver, these cards can be forced to output RAW data that can be captured to file, instead of decoding video normally as they otherwise would.

-While you can use any generic card with the correct chips, today we recommend the ‘’New’’ Chinese variants that can be found on AliExpress that have integrated Asmedia or ITE 1x PCIE bridge chips allowing modern systems to use them, and consisent proformance.
+While you can use any generic card with the correct chips, today we recommend the ‘’New’’ Chinese variants that can be found on AliExpress that have integrated Asmedia or ITE 1x PCIE bridge chips allowing modern systems to use them, and consistent performance.

 [Ware to Buy? & More Info](https://github.com/oyvindln/vhs-decode/wiki/CX-Cards)